Why “putting your child on” your bank accounts probably isn’t the best plan.

 2. Inheritance Complications: Upon your death, the funds in a joint account typically pass directly to the surviving co-owner, effectively bypassing the terms of your will.
 That is, the funds in this joint account will not be part of your estate that would otherwise be distributed to your other heirs.
 This can lead to disputes among your heirs, especially if the joint account was intended merely for convenience and not as a gift.
 Other beneficiaries might feel cheated, leading to familial discord.
 Your child who is a co-owner may voluntarily include the joint account in your estate after your death, but it requires additional steps.
 If the surviving co-owner considers the account to be their own upon your death, disputes may result.

-3. Tax Consequences: Adding a child to your account could be interpreted by the IRS as a gift for tax purposes, potentially triggering gift tax implications if the amount exceeds the annual exclusion limit.
+3. Tax Consequences: Adding a child to your account could be interpreted by the IRS as a gift for tax purposes if the child takes the money for their own use, potentially triggering gift tax implications if the amount exceeds the annual exclusion limit.
 Additionally, any income generated by the account could be taxed at the child’s tax rate, which might be higher than yours.

 While in some circumstances, adding a child as a joint account owner might make sense, a more prudent alternative is appointing that trusted child as an agent with a durable power of attorney and giving that agent authorization to sign on your account.
 This method provides greater protection and flexibility for both the parent and the child.